ChiragTankan/TankanChirag/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on EXAMS
+- 🔭 I’m currently working on web-project,
-- 🌱 I’m currently learning 10 syllabus
+- 🌱 I’m currently learning java-script
-- 👯 I’m looking to collaborate on...?
+- 🤔 I’m looking for help with Code with harry
-- 🤔 I’m looking for help with books
+- 💬 Ask me about anything
-- 💬 Ask me about nothing
+- 📫 How to reach me: github
-- 📫 How to reach me: no where
+- 😄 Pronouns: hindi
-- 😄 Pronouns: ...
+- ⚡ Fun fact: portfolio
-- ⚡ Fun fact: ...
+- working on project:portfolio website